talkable/talkable-docs/source/campaigns/campaign_types.rst

 Advocate Dashboard
 ------------------

-The Advocate Dashboard campaigns provide Advocates a great insight on each of their shares as well as their associated rewards.
-Advocates are motivated to share more to achieve more rewards and can do that directly from their Dashboards.
+The Advocate Dashboard allows the Advocate to see a complete overview of their shares and rewards.
+Seeing an overview of their activity makes Advocates more motivated to share.
+Advocate Dashboards also reduce Customer Service inquiries as customers can see statuses directly from the dashboard.

 .. image:: /_static/img/campaign_types/dashboard-type.png
    :alt: Campaign Type - Dashboard,